 - 1. Before you leave the surgery center you will be instructed on the proper use of crutches. - 2.
 You will be in a brace that should be kept on at all times.
 You may undo the straps to apply ice to your knee. - 3.
 Apply ice or a cooling pad for 20 minutes every 1-2 hours while awake and elevate the knee above the heart to help with pain and swelling.
 Do not keep ice on continuously.
-When elevating the knee, place pillows under your ankle or calf, not under your knee.
+When elevating the knee, place pillows under your knee, calf, and ankle.
 Avoid prolonged walking or standing.
 If your pain or swelling increases, stop your activity. - 4.
 To help maintain circulation and muscle tone in your leg move your ankle and toes up and down every 30 minutes while you are awake until you are more active.